-The DAC recommends Prevention Services be awarded \$168,274 in ATF funds to support the cost of AlcoholEdu (\$50,000) for all school districts and schools, public and private, in Johnson County as well as staff (1.5 FTE) who provide prevention services in three areas: youth mobilization, education and training, and community engagement; and, other expenses associated with the Youth Leadership Summit and the End the Trend Campaign (use of social media for public service announcements about vaping).
+The DAC recommends Prevention Services be awarded \$170,000 in ATF funds, a slight increase over 2022 funding, to support the cost of AlcoholEdu (\$55,000) for all school districts and schools, public and private, in Johnson County as well as staff (1.5 FTE) who provide prevention services in three areas: youth mobilization, education and training, and community engagement; and, other expenses associated with the Youth Leadership Summit and the End the Trend Campaign (use of social media for public service announcements about vaping).
 During the annual Youth Leadership Summit middle school and high school student leaders are trained on effective prevention strategies and action planning for implementation of those strategies.
 Action plans created at the Summit focus on adolescent problem behaviors prioritized by each school.
 Prevention Services consults with school districts, facilitates the Prevention Roundtable, and provides training and technical assistance to cohorts of Strengthening Families, an evidence-based prevention program for high-risk families.
+Prevention Services also hosts Café Conversations with middle school families to provide alcohol, tobacco and drug prevention education and is coordinating the Johnson County Opioid Prevention and Recovery Coalition.

 Results Projected: The goal is to reduce substance use among youth and, over time, among adults by addressing the factors in a community that increase the risk of substance use and by promoting the factors that minimize the risk of substance use.
 Youth Leadership Summit (YLS) participants and Teen Task Force (TTF) members will indicate an increased level of knowledge and confidence in their abilities and will indicate an increased level of knowledge and confidence in their action planning abilities as measured by self-report evaluation.
 Strengthening Families Program (SFP) parent participants will indicate an increased level of knowledge and confidence.
 Students using AlcoholEdu will see an average increase in knowledge across the five learning modules.
-Prevention Services will host at least 6 roundtable discussions sharing best practices in prevention, and participants will indicate an increased level of knowledge.
-Prevention Services will provide technical assistance to school districts to increase the participation rate of students taking the KCTC Student Survey.
+Prevention Services will host at least 6 roundtable discussions sharing best practices in prevention, and participants will indicate an increased level of students taking the KCTC Student Survey.
 The End the Trend Campaign will receive wide reception on social media.
-During 2022, Prevention Services anticipates serving 5,500 Johnson County residents.
+During 2023, Prevention Services anticipates serving 3,075 Johnson County residents.